Michael Kidd (physician): Professional career

-He is a Member of the Australian Institute of Company Directors and has been a member of the board of directors of beyondblue since 2011.
+He is a Member of the Australian Institute of Company Directors and was a member of the board of directors of beyondblue from 2011–2020.

 He served ten years as a member of the International Scientific Advisory Board of the UK Biobank Research Project based at Oxford University.

-From 2008-10, he was the Chair of the advocacy organisation Doctors for the Environment Australia.
+From 2008–10, he was the Chair of the advocacy organisation Doctors for the Environment Australia.
 He served as World President of WONCA from June 2013 to November 2016.

 He is the founder and editor-in-chief of the Journal of Medical Case Reports, the world's first online, PubMed listed, international medical journal devoted solely to case reports from all medical disciplines.

 He is the author/editor of several books including Save your life and the lives of those you love – your GP’s six step guide to good health, published by Allen and Unwin in 2007.
 According to WorldCat, the book is held in 131 libraries.
 His book on the health and well being of doctors and medical students entitled First Do No Harm – how to be a resilient doctor in the 21st century was published by McGraw Hill in 2009.
 According to WorldCat, the book is held in 123 libraries.

 Government appointments

-Kidd was Chair of the Australian Government's Ministerial Advisory Committee on Blood Borne Viruses and Sexually Transmissible Infections, from 2009-16, and was also chair of the South Australian Health and Medical Research Advisory Council.
+Kidd was Chair of the Australian Government's Ministerial Advisory Committee on Blood Borne Viruses and Sexually Transmissible Infections, from 2009–16, and was also chair of the South Australian Health and Medical Research Advisory Council.

 He was also a member of the Australian Therapeutic Goods Advisory Council, the Australian Government's Medical Training Review Panel, the Privacy Advisory Committee of Australia's Federal Privacy Commissioner, and a member of the Council of the Australian Government's National Health and Medical Research Council.